vstinner/unicode_book/encodings.rst

    * U+F8F2 (``0xFE``)
    * U+F8F3 (``0xFF``)

+.. todo:: which JIS encodings use multibyte?

-The JIS family causes troubles on MS-DOS and Microsoft Windows because the yen sign (U+00A5, ¥) is encoded to ``0x5C`` which is a backslash (U+005C, \\) in ASCII.
+The JIS family causes :ref:`mojibake` on MS-DOS and Microsoft Windows because the yen sign (U+00A5, ¥) is encoded to ``0x5C`` which is a backslash (U+005C, \\) in ASCII.
 For example, "C:\\Windows\\win.ini" is displayed "C:¥Windows¥win.ini".
 The backslash is encoded to ``0x81 0x5F``.